-3.5 Panel Unit Root Test with Break
+3.5 Panel unit root test with break

 Finally, our studied period covers very volatile episodes of trade and economic growth, namely the Great Recession starting in 2007 and the recent sovereign debt crisis in Southern Europe.
 The structural breaks in our time series, if ignored, can cause distortions of the test results.
-We apply a panel unit root test allowing for heterogeneous breaks in both trend and levels and correcting for cross-sectional dependence developed by Im, Lee and Tieslau (2010) and Lee and Tieslau (2019).
+We apply a panel unit root test allowing for heterogeneous breaks in both trend and levels and correcting for cross-sectional dependence developed by Im et al. (2010) and Lee and Tieslau (2019).

-This test is based on the LM unit root test and is implemented by the procedure introduced in Im, Lee and Tieslau (2010).
-Namely, using the "maximum F test" developed in Lee and Strazicich (2009) and Lee et al. (2012), we first test the existence of two trend or level breaks in series.
+This test is based on the LM unit root test and is implemented by the procedure introduced in Im et al. (2010).
+Specifically, using the "maximum F test" developed in Lee and Strazicich (2003) and Lee et al. (2012), we initially test the existence of two trend or level breaks in series.
 If the existence of two breaks is rejected, we repeat the process with one trend break.
 If no trend break is found, we use the procedure of Lee and Strazicich (2003) for testing the two level breaks, then one level break if the two breaks are not present.
 Finally, when there is no break at all, we use the procedure of Schmidt and Phillips (1992).
-After all of the steps are through, we calculate the panel cross-sectionally augmented LM unit root test statistics (CA-LM test statistics) correcting for cross-correlation using Pesaran (2007) approach.
+After all of the steps are through, we calculate the panel cross-sectionally augmented LM unit root test statistics (CA-LM test statistics) correcting for cross-correlation using Pesaran (2017) approach.
 Table 4 presents the tests allowing for time fixed effects.
-The inclusion of time effect across the panel helps to reduce the impact of error correlation.
+The inclusion of time effects across the panel helps to reduce the impact of error correlation.